 17.1 General Description of Existing Transmission Capacity Reservations

-This Attachment describes the treatment of Existing Transmission Agreements (“ETA”), including Transmission Wheeling Agreements (“TWA”) and Transmission Facilities Agreements (“TFA”), Existing Transmission Capacity for Native Load and the LBMP Transition Period during which certain rights and obligations apply.
-The applicability of this Attachment with the exception of Section 17.6 of this Attachment, is subject to the effective date of any necessary Section 205 filing pursuant to the FPA or, for agreements not subject to FERC jurisdictions, the execution of an amendment adopting the provisions of this Attachment17.2 Transmission Wheeling Agreement (“TWA”) Treatment
+This Attachment describes (i) the treatment of Existing Transmission Agreements (“ETA”), including Transmission Wheeling Agreements (“TWA”), Third Party Transmission Wheeling Agreements (“Third Party TWA”), and Transmission Facility Agreements (“TFA”), (ii) the treatment of Grandfathered Rights and Grandfathered TCCs arising out of such Existing Transmission Agreements, and (iii) the creation of Existing Transmission Capacity for Native Load.

+Nothing in this Attachment K shall impact the rights of parties to make Section 205 filings pursuant to the FPA to amend, terminate, or otherwise modify ETAs or, for agreements not subject to FERC jurisdiction, the rights of parties to amend, terminate, or otherwise modify ETAs.

+17.2 TWA, Third Party TWA, and TFA Treatment; ETCNL Creation

-17.2.1 TWAs between Transmission Owners associated with Generators or Power Supply Contracts (Modified Wheeling Agreements or “MWAs”)
+17.2.1 TWAs between Transmission Owners Associated with Generators or Power Supply Contracts (Modified Wheeling Agreements)

-Each TWA between Transmission Owners associated with a Generator or a power supply contract shall be converted into a Modified Wheeling Agreement (“MWA”) to be effective upon LBMP implementation.
-The TWAs being converted to MWAs are listed in Attachment L, Table 1, where the “Treatment” column is denoted as “MWA.”
+17.2.1.1 Each TWA between Transmission Owners associated with a Generator or a power supply contract was converted into a Modified Wheeling Agreement (“MWA”) on or around the start-up of the ISO.
+Such TWAs converted to MWAs are listed in Attachment L, Table 1A, where the “Treatment” column is denoted as “MWA.”
 The terms and conditions of each of these TWAs shall remain unchanged by the conversion except as follows:

-(i) the MWA Customer will have the option of retaining the transmission rights received under the existing TWA (“Grandfathered Rights”) or converting those transmission rights to TCCs (“Grandfathered TCCs”);
+(i) the MWA customer had the option of retaining Grandfathered Rights or converting those Grandfathered Rights to Grandfathered TCCs pursuant to Section 17.2.5;

 (ii) the rights and obligations under the MWA shall be assignable, in whole or in part, with the transfer of a Generator or rights under a power supply contract to an assignee that satisfies reasonable creditworthiness standards;

-(iii) the MWA Customer or the assignee will continue to pay the embedded cost-based rate for Transmission Service in accordance with Sections 17.3.2 and/or 17.4.1, below except that it shall have to pay for losses under this Tariff and the Transmission Owner shall not charge the MWA Customer or the assignee for losses to the extent they are provided under this Tariff;
+(iii) the MWA customer or the assignee will continue to pay the embedded cost-based rate for Transmission Service in accordance with Section 17.4.

+(iv) the MWA customer shall have to pay for losses under this ISO OATT in accordance with Section 17.5, and the Transmission Owner shall not charge the MWA customer or the assignee of the MWA for losses to the extent they are provided under this ISO OATT;

-(iv) the payments under MWAs for Grandfathered Rights and Grandfathered TCCs do not include the costs of Ancillary Services and customers under these agreements will be responsible for Ancillary Services consistent with the other provisions of this Tariff; (v) any additional modifications to each TWA necessary to convert it into a MWA shall be the subject of a separate amendment to the TWA; and
+(v) the payments under MWAs related to Grandfathered Rights and Grandfathered TCCs do not include the costs of Ancillary Services as provided in Section 17.6, and customers under these agreements will be responsible for Ancillary Services consistent with the provisions of Section 17.6; and

-(vi) the corresponding MWA will be terminated to the extent the TWA is to transmit Energy from such Generator, upon the retirement of the associated Generator, the termination of the associated power supply contract, or such other date specified in the MWA by mutual agreement of the parties to the TWA, except as follows:
+(vi) the corresponding MWA will be terminated to the extent the MWA is to transmit Energy from a Generator, upon the retirement of the associated Generator, the termination of the associated power supply contract, or such other date specified in the MWA by mutual agreement of the parties to the MWA.

-17.2.1.1 Subject to Section 17.2.1.2, for each TWA associated with a power supply contract, that is terminated pursuant to its terms prior to the end of the LBMP Transition Period, the MWA shall remain in effect until the end of the LBMP Transition Period.
-At the end of the LBMP Transition Period, such MWAs will be automatically terminated.

-17.2.1.2 For each TWA associated with (a) the Blenheim-Gilboa power supply contract (as noted in Attachment L, Table 1, Line Items 2, 8, 17, 31, 48 and 59) or, if the power supply contract is terminated pursuant to its terms prior to the end of the LBMP Transition Period, the MWA shall also be terminated.